Technocrazy8/Video-post-generator/README.md

 Before running the script, please assure that you have a .env file with your Reddit credentials and Bot keys.
 Place this .env file in the 'text reader' file.

-To run the script, open powershell or command prompt and run 'python getPost.py'.
+To run the script, open powershell or command prompt and run 'python3 launcher.py'.
 The script will check for dependencies and install them if necessary.